 1. Fill out the FAFSA

-The FAFSA form is how you and your parents submit financial information so the government can determine what federal financial aid you can receive.
+The FAFSA form enables you and your parents to submit financial information to the government so that it can determine what federal financial aid you are eligible to receive.
 Even if you think your family won’t qualify, submit your FAFSA anyway.
-This information is needed to qualify you for other federal grants, institutional grants, and student loans.
+The information is necessary to qualify you for other federal grants, institutional grants, and student loans.
 Check out www.studentaid.ed.gov to learn about the types of aid available and how to complete your FAFSA online to save time.